zenon8adams/nomenclature/README.md

 # Nomenclature
-A program that expands basic chemical structures
+A program that expands basic chemical structures of hydrocarbon